learning-zone/java-basics/java-design-pattern-questions.md

-#### Q. Exaplain Singleton, MVC, Front-Controller, DAO, DTO, Service-Locator, Factory, Prototype design patterns?
+#### Q. Exaplain MVC, Front-Controller, DAO, DTO, Service-Locator, Prototype design patterns?
 *TODO*

 #### Q. What are the design patterns available in Java?